-- In fiscal year 2021-2022, we saw a decrease in overall expenses of 19.58%.
-Overall operating expenses decreased, especially in Programming & Production and Fundraising & Development due to staffing changes, reduced positions, and open positions.
-Some of the reductions will be permanent due to staffing restructuring. - Other changes to operating expenses can be attributed to reductions in staffing and the 3% decrease in overall membership, thus reducing the costs associated with members.
-This is the primary reason for the 30.34% decrease in Fundraising and Membership Development. - Program Information & Promotion expenses increased by 94.70% in part due to increases in annual programming fees, as well as one event held during this time that was not held in the previous fiscal year.
+- In fiscal year 2022-2023, we saw a decrease in overall expenses of 2.0%.
+Overall operating expenses decreased due to staffing changes, reduced positions, and open positions.
+Some of the reductions will be permanent due to staffing restructuring. - Other changes to operating expenses can be attributed to reductions in staffing and the 5.6% decrease in overall membership revenue, thus reducing the costs associated with members. - Program Information & Promotion expenses increased by 15.3% in part due to increases in annual programming fees.